 The process of becoming a clinical director begins by earning a bachelor’s degree in health administration, medical science, life science, or a related area.
 The next step is to earn a master’s degree in applied behavior analysis, public health administration, or a related discipline.

 Clinical directors often begin their careers in another health care role, such as health care administrator.
 The ideal candidate needs to demonstrate an ability to lead a team of health professionals while ensuring ABA practices are implemented under their supervision.
-An online Master of Science in Applied Behavior Analysis can competitively position students to begin this career path.
+An masters in Applied Behavior Analysis online can competitively position students to begin this career path.

 Graduates should be aware of certificate and licensure requirements, which may vary by state.
 An individual who wants to fully embody what a clinical director is should understand the importance of developing the competencies that will help them pass the examinations.